xme/misp-docker/README.md

 ```
 (Choose your MySQL root password at build time)

-The build is based on Ubuntu and will install all the components.
+The build is based on Ubuntu and will install all the required components.
 The following extra steps are also performed:
-* Generation of a new sald in config.php
+* Generation of a new salt in config.php
 * Generation of a self-signed certificate and reconfiguration of the vhost to offer SSL support

 # Running the image

-First, create a configuration file which will contains your MySQL passwords:
+First, create a configuration file which will contain your MySQL passwords:
 ```
 # cat env.txt
 MYSQL_ROOT_PASSWORD=my_strong_root_pw
 MYSQL_MISP_PASSWORD=my_strong_misp_pw
 ```
-This file will help to create the MISP database.
+This file will help to create and populate the MISP database.

 Then boot the container:
 ```